CyberPoison/gclone/README.md

 gclone
 ====
 English [Tutorial Gclone and Autorclone](https://www.uud.me/qiwenzalun/autorclone-gclone-win.html)
-**Use remove.py to massively remove the Google Service Account's , usually**
+**Use remove.py to massively remove the Google Service Account's , usually you need to se it's the fileorganizer as role**

 A modified version of the [rclone](//github.com/rclone/rclone) Provide dynamic replacement sa file support for google drive operation